maria/reinvent/networkarchitecture.md

 ## Transit VPC

 a layer between your vpc and the internet.
-Is a vpc made out of firewalls or routing devices
+Is a vpc made out of firewalls or routing devices.

 - Usecase - have a vpc transit to your datacenter and have a vpc per customer, which connects to dc via vpc transit
-- Caveats: ecmp is broken, vpn throughput applied, nat needed outbound
+- Caveats: ECMP is broken, vpn throughput applied, nat needed outbound

 If you need capacity to vpgw you need to add custom vpn instances in your network and use them

 ### Buzzwords
-Tsunami udp
+  - Tsunami udp
-Elb sandwich
+  - ELB sandwich

-* vpgw: virtual private gateway
+* vpgw: virtual private gateway *